afishberg/binary-star-alpha/README.md

-# Binary Star - _Alpha_
+# Binary Star: _Alpha_ - Server

-This directory will soon contain the in progress alpha version of a game/DSL called Binary Star.
+This directory will soon contain the server for the in progress alpha version of a game/DSL called Binary Star.

-The game will be broken down into two components, a server and client.
 The server will be written in Scala.

-The client will be written in Java using Processing.
+The game client can be found in [this](https://github.com/afishberg/binary-star-alpha-client) repository.